Melbourne Cup: Qualifying and race conditions

 The race is a quality handicap for horses three years old and older, run over a distance of 3200 metres, on the first Tuesday in November at Flemington Racecourse.
-The minimum handicap weight is 50kg.
-There is no maximum weight, but the top allocated weight must not be less than 57kg.
+The minimum handicap weight is 50 kg.
+There is no maximum weight, but the top allocated weight must not be less than 57 kg.
 The weight allocated to each horse is declared by the VRC Handicapper in early September.

 The Melbourne Cup race is a handicap contest in which the weight of the jockey and riding gear is adjusted with ballast to a nominated figure.
 Older horses carry more weight than younger ones and weights are adjusted further according to the horse's previous results.
 The field is selected based on a range of factors, including each horse's age, weight, and previous racing performance.

 Weights were theoretically calculated to give each horse an equal winning chance in the past, but in recent years the rules were adjusted to a "quality handicap" formula where superior horses are given less severe weight penalties than under pure handicap rules.